gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but declared that it felt more natural standing.
 And anyway,
 if Crusher tried to join them it would bring the whole porch crashing down.
-The other bots had mended all its dents and reattached its arm properly, but it had decided that it liked the buzz in its voice.
+The other bots had mended its dents and reattached its arm properly, but it had decided that it liked the buzz in its voice.
 Or rather,
 that Crusher liked it,